eldarsilver/DQN_Pytorch_ROS/README.md

 ### Build Dockerfile

-Once you are place at `python3_ws/src`, a Docker image will be built from the provided `Dockerfile` using the following command:
+Once you are placed at `python3_ws/src`, a Docker image will be built from the provided `Dockerfile` using the following command:
 ```
 docker build . -t <name_of_your_image>
 ```